 AMS 550, Stochastic Models

 Includes Poisson processes, renewal theory, discrete-time and continuous-time Markov processes, Brownian motion, applications to queues, statistics, and other problems of engineering and social sciences.
-This course is offered as both MBA 550 and AMS 550.

 Prerequisite: AMS 507